shakeelrao/shakeelrao.github.io/_posts/2018-03-09-effective-stl-vectors.md

 }
 ```

 To an inexperienced C++ programmer, this code _seems_ reasonable.
-But, it is incorrect.
+But, the result is incorrect.

 In fact, `num` contains 200 elements -- the first hundred elements are zeroes (created by the constructor) and the remaining elements are 1 through 100 (added by `push_back`).